NervanaSystems/ngraph/doc/sphinx/source/frameworks/overview.rst

 Overview
 ========

-To understand how a data science :term:`framework`(`TensorFlow <tensorflow_connect>`_, PyTorch, :doc:`PaddlePaddle`, and others) can unlock acceleration available in the nGraph Compiler, it helps to familiarize yourself with some basic concepts.
+To understand how a data science :term:`framework` (`TensorFlow <tensorflow_connect>`_, PyTorch, :doc:`paddle_integ`, and others) can unlock acceleration available in the nGraph Compiler, it helps to familiarize yourself with some basic concepts.

-We use the term :term:`bridge` to define the code that connects to any nGraph device backend(s) while maintaining the framework's programmatic or user interface.
+We use the term :term:`bridge` to describe code that connects to any nGraph device backend(s) while maintaining the framework's programmatic or user interface.
 A `bridge currently exists for the TensorFlow framework`_.
 We also have a :doc:`paddle_integ` bridge.
 Intel previously `contributed work to an MXNet bridge <../project/extras/testing_latency>`_; however, support for the MXNet bridge is no longer active.

-For some of the existing bridges, getting up and running is as simple as running ``pip install``, downloading a trained model, and running an inference. `ONNX`_ on its own is not a framework; however, it can be used with nGraph's :doc:`../python_api/index` to import and execute ONNX models in a similar manner.
+`ONNX`_ on its own is not a framework; however, it can be used with nGraph's :doc:`../python_api/index` to import and execute ONNX models.

 Because it is framework agnostic (providing opportunities to optimize at the graph level), nGraph can do the heavy lifting required by many popular `workloads <validated/list>`_ without any additional effort of the framework user.
+Optimizations that were previously available only after careful integration of a kernel or hardware-specific library are exposed via the `Core graph construction API <../core/constructing-graphs>`_

 The illustration below shows how this works.

 .. figure:: ../graphics/overview-framework-bridges.svg
    :width: 960px
-   :alt:
+   :alt: Bridge to nGraph graph construction API

 While a :abbr:`Deep Learning (DL)` framework is ultimately meant for end-use by data scientists, or for deployment in cloud container environments, nGraph's